someobserver/recurgence/README.md

 The simpler the rule $\rightarrow$ the greater its potential.

 From the I Ching, to Bach's fugues, to Conway's Game of Life, the simplest of constraints produce emergent generativity.
-Two binary states — `0` & `1` — bootstrap infinite digital complexity.
+Two binary states — `0` & `1` — bootstrap infinite digital complexity that made this document possible, and accessible to you now.

 Just think, two DNA pairs: `A-T` & `C-G` encoded themselves into a cascade of recursive protein expression who's capable of understanding this sentence.